LinkHaggman/awake-template/content/posts/furries-give-more-colour-to-this-year’s-dragon-boat-festival.md

 Members of the public are surprised, excited and happy.

 > We came from Ziyang city, I felt so happy.
 It’s been long since this kind of playful scene came.
-I’m a kindergarten teacher; I like this kind of cartoon.
+I’m a kindergarten teacher; I like this kind of cartoon. - Visitor

 As usual, furries will take any chances to pounce into the public eye and give it more colour.